Frustrated because your baby needs you to entertain him? Here’s what to do when you have to keep baby entertained constantly.

 #4: Engage with your baby during daily activities

 And make the time you spend with your baby count.
 Babies cling for various reasons, including a genuine need for quality attention.
-Do you do too many chores around the house without providing much attention to your baby?
+Do you do too many chores around the house without providing attention to your baby?
 Consider doing them instead during nap and bedtimes (when you’ll do a better job anyway).

 #5: Practice object permanence

-Your baby might cry when you leave his sight is because he doesn’t know whether you’ll come back.
+Your baby might cry when you leave his sight because he doesn’t know whether you’ll come back.

 How to combat this fear?
 Play object permanence games such as peek-a-boo.
 Cover your baby’s face with a cloth before revealing in a delighted way that mommy is still right here.

 Play the game using items, too.
 Place a toy under a blanket and pretend to look for it.
 “Where did teddy go?” you might ask with a big smile on your face.
 Then pull the blanket for the big reveal.

 Just because he can’t see you doesn’t mean you’re gone (maybe just in the next room or even a few feet away).
 And he’ll also learn you’ll come back no matter what, just like how you do during a game of peek-a-boo.